Diagnosing and Preventing Instabilities in Recurrent Video Processing: Experiments

 \section{Experiments}

-In this section, we illustrate our diagnostic tool on a number of video denoising models trained in a standard way without constraints.
-We then show that our stable rank normalization algorithm successfully enforces stability via the two approaches discussed.
+We now illustrate our diagnostic tool on a number of video processing models and show that our stable rank normalization algorithm successfully enforces stability via the Hard and Soft Lipschitz constraints.